dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 ---

 1 - Functional requirements
-1. [ ] Create an IHM where I can choose an operation and have it executed.
+1. [ ] Create an HMI where I can choose an operation and have it executed.
 1. [ ] I want to be able to input single values and have its result.
 1. [ ] I want to be able to input an array of values and have its result.
 1. [ ] Add at least two operations